microsoft/text-analytics-walkthrough/README.md

     * Pricing tier: Free F0
     * Resource group: Create a resource group with a unique name.

 1. Deployment will take a few minutes, but that's okay!
 We won't need it just yet.
-Onward to the next step!
+Onward Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Processto the next step!

 ## Step 2: Open the text-analytics-walkthrough notebook in VS Code and run through the code blocks!

-1. Open the *text-analytics-notebook.ipynb* notebook in the **text-analytics-walkthrough** folder.
+1. Open the *text-analytics-notebook.ipynb* notebook.
 1. Read through the notebook and run the code blocks as you go.

 ## Aside: Tracking expenses and setting a budget